MapColonies/infra-sanity-service/README.md

-# Infra Sanity Service
+# CheckMate

-Infra Sanity Service is a Node.js/TypeScript web service for infrastructure observability and validation in Kubernetes and OpenShift environments.
+CheckMate Service is a Node.js/TypeScript web service for infrastructure observability and validation in Kubernetes and OpenShift environments.
 It exposes a REST API for checking Prometheus metrics annotations on workloads and validating TLS certificates on OpenShift routes.

 ## Features